AlexanderJLiu/tensorflow-serving-api/python/README.md

         width="200" height="200">
 </div>

-# Tensorflow Serving API for Python
+# TensorFlow Serving API for Python

 1. Because there are pre-generated python API of tensorflow serving, We don't have to generate it ourselves.
 2. Run the following command to install python package.